 In 1994, King County adopted the urban growth area boundary to limit urban sprawl, coordinate services and growth in urban areas, and protect rural areas.
 Soon after, in 1997, the cities of Maple Valley and Covington were incorporated.
-To this day, residents of rural Greater Maple Valley report frequent travel to these communities for services, shopping, school, and employment.
+The residents of rural Greater Maple Valley travel to these communities for services, shopping, school, and employment.

 Today, the subarea lies almost entirely outside the urban growth area and consists primarily of forestry and rural lands, including open spaces.
 Natural resource extraction and timber harvesting continue to influence the local economy and shape the landscape.
-The area contains a limited number of local-serving retail establishments and is dotted with small farms.
-It is home to approximately 19,000 people.
+The area contains a limited number of local-serving retail establishments and its 19,000 residents enjoy the rural lifestyle associated with homes on low-density parcels from 2 to 5 acres, as well as many small farms of 10 to 80 acres.